 • Anyone planning to live in Spain for a year without working awaiting the Spanish work permit

 Anyone applying for the permit must prove their financial ability, which means they can support themselves and their family without working.
 Those in possession of the Visa are allowed to reside in Spain for one year once they enter the Spanish territories.

-Requirements for Qualifying for the Retirement Visa Spain
+Requirements for Qualifying for the Spanish Retirement Visa

 Anyone with a wish to retire in Spain must fulfill a certain requirement.
 The retire in Spain requirements encompasses several things.
-Below are requirements that one fulfill before they are considered eligible to apply for retirement Visa Spain:
+Below are requirements that one fulfill before they are considered eligible to apply for retirement Visa:

 1. Must be able to sustain themselves financially because they stay in Spain without work as they are not allowed to earn any income while they reside in Spain.
 The income approved is from either their investments, income earned from investments in other countries or retirement benefits.